keddo/HTMLCapstoneProject/README.md

 ## Getting Started

-**Clone the project to you local machine run index file**
+> Clone the project to you local machine

-### Setup
-> Clone the project into you directory.
+**then run index file**
 ### Customize
-- Install SASS as global using npm install --global sass or locally npm install
+- Install SASS as global using
+> npm install --global sass
+> npm install
-- Add you own css on the sass
+- Add you own css on the sass files and compile it using
-- compile the it using npm start
+> npm start